Tips for supporting cared for children at Christmas

 Considerations for foster carers at Christmas

-Considerations for foster carers at Christmas carousel
+Considerations for foster carers at Christmas list

 "One of my friends fostered a young lad and asked him if they could write a Christmas list together ready for Christmas.
 He asked them what they meant.
 They explained that at Christmas time, children write down what they might like to get for Christmas.
 He told them, 'Last year, Mum forgot it was Christmas, so I got a pound and a Pot Noodle'.
 Viv, Foster Carer.